czukowski/I18n_Plural/README.md

 Date and time translating
 =========================

-This part provides date formatting method and better translation, which reflects MooTools [Date.format()](http://mootools.net/docs/more/Native/Date#Date:format).
-I liked the way MooTools team made date formatting, and especially 'time difference in words' function, since it gives you a measure, i.e. "2 weeks ago", instead of Kohana standard
-"less than a month ago", and it also translates is correctly to any language.
-Formatting may come in handy for those, who use [MooTools](http://mootools.net) for their client-side code, so the date/time format strings and verbose representation are the same for both server and client side.
+This part provides date formatting method, which reflects MooTools [Date.format()](http://mootools.net/docs/more/Native/Date#Date:format) and better translation.
+I liked the way MooTools team made date formatting, and especially 'time difference in words' function, since it gives you a good measure, i.e. "2 weeks ago", instead of Kohana standard "less than a month ago", and it also translates is correctly to any language.
+Formatting may come in handy for those, who use [MooTools](http://mootools.net) for their client-side code, so the date/time format strings and verbose representation can be same for both server and client side.

 Currently, i18n files with date and time translations are included for the following languages: Czech, English, Russian.
 There is a Polish translation in [Snap's fork](https://github.com/Snap/I18n_Plural), but he's changed syntax a bit